soundg33k/MPDRemote/README.md

 - [ ] Add some settings
 - [ ] iPad version
 - [ ] Persistence layer? probably not since it's quite fast on a local network and my 40K musical library evolve quite often
-- [ ] An app icon, that won't be me since my design skills are (void*)0
+- [X] An app icon
-- [ ] Better buttons icons, I took random free icons on the net, but same problem as above
+- [ ] Better icons for consistency, I took random free icons on the net.
+Problem is my skills in design are (void*)0.

 ### LICENSE